 - Take the opportunity to ask questions.
 When invited, ask two or three insightful questions that underline your interest in the role and the company.
 Avoid questions about salary and bonus – look instead to ask questions that reveal a motivation to add value to the company.

 - Be ready to flex.
 You may want to tweak or swap the questions you ask, depending on how the interview has gone or what you discussed.
 So be ready to think on your feet.

 - Stay polite and professional.
 There may be some more small talk towards the end of the conversation.
 Don’t get too relaxed – this is still part of the interview, and you want to leave a last positive impression.
 Shake hands firmly, maintain eye contact, and project a professional image as you head off to your next commitment.

 - Don’t forget the follow-up.
 Always send a brief, prompt email thanking the interviewer for their time, and alerting them to any changes in your movements or contact details should they wish to come back to you.

 Want more advice?
-See more tips and tricks to maximise your interview, or contact us.
+See more tips and tricks to maximise your interview, or check out The Complete Interview Guide.